srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. On the **Module Identity Details** blade, click **Module Identity Twin**.

-    This blade contains the module identity twin for `IoTEdgeGateway/$edgeHub` displayed as JSON in an editor pane.
+    This blade contains the module identity twin for `vm-az220-training-gw0002-{your-id}/$edgeHub` displayed as JSON in an editor pane.

 1. Take a moment to review the contents of the $edgeHub module identity twin.

     Notice that since this is a new device the desired properties are essentially empty.

 1. Close the **Module Identity Twin** blade.

-1. Navigate back to the **IoTEdgeGateway** blade.
+1. Navigate back to the **vm-az220-training-gw0002-{your-id}** blade.

 1. At the top of the blade, click **Set Modules**.